How to Fix DE2 error — door open during cycle on LG WM9000HVA (Front Load)

 DE2 error — door open during cycle

-This step-by-step repair guide walks you through fixing de2 error — door open during cycle on your LG WM9000HVA (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+This step-by-step repair guide will help you resolve the DE2 error — door open during cycle on your LG WM9000HVA (Front Load).
+With some basic tools and the right parts, most homeowners can complete this repair in 1–2 hours, saving you the cost of a service call.

 Part of our Top 20 Washing machine Models & Common Repair Issues Guide.
 Browse all washing machine repair guides for related models and issues.